Grant AWS Resource Access to AWS EKS: Pod Identity

 We hope this post helps you make your EKS clusters more secure and use Kubernetes service accounts effectively on AWS.

-We also offer a Free Kubernetes Security Audit; if you’d like to hear more about it, please look at our Free Kubernetes Security Audit page.
+We also offer a Kubernetes Security Audit; if you’d like to hear more about it, please look at our Kubernetes Security Audit page.

 Leave a Comment